afollestad/node-deploy/README.md

 # Node Deploy

-Node Deploy is a app deployment solution that allows you to easily update and execute remote Node.js applications on your nodedeploy-server using a CLI.
+Node Deploy is a app deployment solution that allows you to easily update and execute remote Node.js applications on your remote server using a CLI.

 ---